-If you have a large family that all need to tap into a wireless unlimited broadband UK connection, or perhaps a shared house or office, then larger unlimited broadband packages are perfect.
+If you have a large family that all need to tap into a wireless connection, or perhaps a shared house or office, then larger unlimited broadband packages are perfect.

 Similarly, people who spend large amounts of their time enjoying online gaming, which often involves downloading large amounts of data and needing a fast connection, will also find deals like this good value.

-What's more, unlimited broadband UK wide is being improved all the time too.
-So with an increasing number of fibre-optic network cables running across the country and upgrades to telephone exchanges becoming more the norm then an unlimited broadband connection will steadily become not only more common but cheap to sign up for.
+What's more, unlimited broadband in UK is being improved all the time too.
+So with an increasing number of fibre optic network cables running across the country and upgrades to telephone exchanges becoming more the norm then an unlimited broadband connection will steadily become not only more common but cheap to sign up for.

 While there are many good reasons to opt for making your broadband unlimited, assuming you're prepared to pay the extra for it, there are often added extras that can make these deals seem even more appealing.
 And this is often the reason why UK unlimited broadband offers some of the very best value in the world, even if it's not always the fastest.

 You'll find some of the unlimited broadband deals on offer here allow you to bundle in other products being sold by the providers in question.
 So, as part of the package you might actually be able to get telephone line rental and also a selection of TV channels thrown in for good measure.
 Again, the appeal of extras like this really depends on how much you use your landline and TV.